ChainAgnostic/CASA/README.md

 CASA is a self-organized and autonomous alliance of crypto-blockchain developers and enthusiasts.
 Its aim is to create standards which support interoperability and facilitate communication between blockchain protocols, software and companies.

-CASA organizes working groups where proposals are debated, drafted and submitted as CAIPs for the purpose implementation and community adoption.
+CASA organizes working groups where proposals are debated, drafted and published as "[CAIPs]" to harmonize development across developer communities.

 ## **Meetings**